Icon (Tony Effe album)

-Icon is the second studio album by Italian rapper Tony Effe, released by Island Records on 15 March 2024.
-The album includes guest appearances by Sfera Ebbasta, Geolier, Simba La Rue, Lazza, Capo Plaza, Ghali, Guè, Takagi & Ketra, Pyrex, Side Baby, Tedua, Bresh, Rose Villain and Emma.
+Icon is the second studio album by Italian rapper Tony Effe.
+It was released by Island Records on 15 March 2024.

+The album includes featured guest appearances by Italian rappers Sfera Ebbasta, Geolier, Simba La Rue, Lazza, Capo Plaza, Ghali, Guè, Pyrex and Side Baby, and Italian singers Tedua, Bresh, Rose Villain, Emma and Gaia.

-It peaked at number one on the Italian Albums Chart and was certified five times platinum, becoming the best-selling album of 2024 in Italy.
+It peaked at number one on the Italian Albums Chart and was certified six-times platinum, becoming the best-selling album of 2024 in Italy.